Ágnes Lehóczky: Career

-Lehóczky has published five poetry collections and several pamphlets in English, co-edited three major international poetry anthologies in the United Kingdom, and is the author of an academic monograph on the poetry of Ágnes Nemes Nagy.
+Lehóczky has published several books and pamphlets in English, co-edited three major international poetry anthologies in the United Kingdom, and is the author of an academic monograph on the poetry of Ágnes Nemes Nagy.
 She also has three poetry collections in Hungarian, published in Budapest, Hungary.
 Lehóczky has collaborated in various art projects with writers, photographers, composers, musicians, theatre performers, publishers, academics, and translators, including Denise Riley, Adam Piette, Terry O'Connor, Nathan Hamilton, J.T.
 Welsch, Zoë Skoulding, Elzbieta Wójcik-Leese, Jenny Hval, George Szirtes, Andrew McDonnell, Sian Croose, Jonathan Baker, Henriette Louwerse, Harriet Tarlo, Honor Gavin, Astrid Alben, Amanda Crawley Jackson, Katharine Kilalea, and S.J.
 Fowler.

 In collaboration with the Writers’ Centre Norwich and The Voice Project, her libretto was commissioned for Proportions of the Temple and performed in 2011.
 In partnership with Citybooks, the University of Sheffield, and deBuren in Brussels, Lehóczky's work Parasite of Town, a prose poem sequence on Sheffield, was published and translated into Dutch and French in 2011.

 Her recent work of collaboration, Fission of Being – Endnotes on Earthbound, was curated by the Roberts Institute of Art in London in 2021.

 Lehóczky’s poetry has been widely anthologized in the United Kingdom and Hungary and has appeared in: